 Q: I don't want External Groups enabled for my network.
 What options do I have to disable it?

-The best way to control external messaging in your Yammer network is by choosing to have your Yammer Network to enforce your Exchange Transport Rules in Yammer.
+The best way to control external messaging in your Yammer network is by choosing to have your Yammer Network enforce your Exchange Transport Rules in Yammer.
 For more details on how this works, please see Control external messaging in a Yammer network with Exchange Transport Rules.
-If this security functionality is still not sufficient, you also have the option to block users:
+If this security functionality is not sufficient, you also can block users:

 Block users from creating external groups You have the option to block your users from creating external groups.
 This is the same control you use to block external messaging participants.
 Blocking users in this fashion ensures that content within your Yammer network will not be made visible to external users via external groups.
 This means that people in your network will not be able to create external groups.